CodeKageHQ/Ask-out-your-Valentine/README.md

 ## Contributions

 Feel the love?
 Contributions are welcome!
-Whether it's a new GIF suggestion, design improvements, or code optimization, feel free to fork the repository and submit a pull request.
+Whether it's a new GIF suggestion, design improvements, or code optimisation, feel free to fork the repository and submit a pull request.

 ## License